ksomf/zsh-git-prompt/README.md

 A summary of all changes can be found at [Fork Status](https://github.com/starcraftman/zsh-git-prompt/wiki)

+### This Fork of Fork

+This fork is just for allowing git config to only update prompt on git commands.

 ## Examples

 The prompt may look like the following: